grafana/loki/docs/operations.md

 Loki has support for Google Cloud storage.
 Take a look at our [production setup](https://github.com/grafana/loki/blob/a422f394bb4660c98f7d692e16c3cc28747b7abd/production/ksonnet/loki/config.libsonnet#L55) for the relevant configuration fields.

-Support for AWS and Azure is still under development.
+Support for AWS and Azure is also available, but not yet documented.